NO, this isn’t an advertisement for a multi-level marketing scheme.

 Licensed vs. Private Home Daycares

 The next big question is to decide if you are going to be a licensed or private home daycare.
 If you want to be licensed, you will need to research what is required for your province, state or country.
 These requirements can be vastly different, so make sure you are by following your local requirements.
+For more information, check out this post on Home Daycare Licensing Requirements.

 Some of private home daycare requirements can include: